KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard Optimizations Stage

-The optimizations page includes another option named **Level horizon** dedicated for horizontal scene.
+The optimizations page includes another option named **Level horizon** dedicated for use with horizontal scenes.
 Turn on this setting to detect the horizon and adapt the projection accordingly.
-The detected horizon will be an horizontal line in the final panorama.
-If you scene is a vertical composition, you can ignore this setting.
+The detected horizon will be a horizontal line in the final panorama.
+If your scene is a vertical composition, you can ignore this setting.
 Click on the **Next** button to preview the result.

 .. figure:: images/pano_creator_05.webp
     :alt: